irembezci/ai-medical-assistant-threat-model/README.md

 ## Introduction

 Artificial Intelligence is rapidly transforming healthcare.
-Applications powered by Large Language Models (LLMs) can analyze patient symptoms, retrieve trusted medical references and generate preliminary guidance in seconds.
+Applications powered by Large Language Models (LLMs) can analyze patient symptoms, retrieve trusted medical references and generate preliminary medical guidance within seconds.

-These capabilities create significant opportunities, but they also introduce serious security and safety risks.
+These capabilities offer significant benefits, but they also introduce serious security and safety risks.

 If an AI healthcare application is not properly secured, attackers may be able to steal sensitive patient records, manipulate model behavior, poison trusted medical knowledge sources or generate harmful medical advice.

 Because healthcare systems process highly sensitive Personal Health Information (PHI), security failures can affect both patient privacy and patient safety.

-This project demonstrates how to perform a complete threat modeling and risk assessment of an AI-powered healthcare application before it is deployed.
+This project demonstrates how a security team can assess an AI-powered healthcare application before it is developed and deployed.

-The fictional application analyzed in this repository is an AI Medical Assistant that allows patients to:
+In this scenario, a healthcare organization is planning to launch an AI Medical Assistant that will allow patients to:

 1. Submit symptoms and medical questions
 2. Retrieve trusted medical references using Retrieval-Augmented Generation (RAG)
 3. Receive AI-generated medical guidance
 4. Share summaries with authorized doctors

-Rather than building a functional application, this project focuses on the security assessment process itself.
+Before development begins, the security team is tasked with evaluating the proposed architecture, identifying the most significant risks and recommending the controls required to deploy the system safely.

-The objective is to answer a critical question:
+The objective of this assessment is to answer a critical question:

-> How can we systematically identify and mitigate the security risks of a high-risk AI healthcare application before deployment?
+> Can this AI Medical Assistant be deployed safely, and what security controls must be implemented before launch?

 ## Methodology